theheking/babs-rna-seq-2024/practical_overview/Week5_Alignment.md

 >Transcript 5: ZNEQDNAHXMPBLRVDEBJRJFTDOIWUPFLSIYOOHNQH

 Immediately, the problem is made easier by throwing away transcripts that could not contain the answer.
-This is not an exact analogy but basically, rather than trying to match every read to every position in the genome, Kallisto is faster because 1) we are only matching to the transcriptome (a subset of the genome) and 2) we focus only on transcripts that could have generated a particular read.
+This is not an exact analogy, but basically, rather than trying to match every read to every position in the genome, Kallisto is faster because 1) we are only matching to the transcriptome (a subset of the genome) and 2) we focus only on transcripts that could have generated a particular read.

 > Note
 Pseudoalignment is just one approach to aligning RNA-Seq reads.
-Other software will do full alignments of the read to a transcriptome or genome.
+Other software will fully align the read to a transcriptome or genome.
 These methods have different advantages and requirements.